demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 Cortex XDR is the world's first detection and response app that natively integrates network, endpoint, and cloud data to stop sophisticated attacks.
-This integration was integrated and tested with version 2.6.5 of Cortex XDR - IR
+This integration was integrated and tested with version xx of Cortex XDR - IR

 ## Configure Palo Alto Networks Cortex XDR - Investigation and Response on Cortex XSOAR